ginnycbg/snake_game/README.md

 # Snake Game

-This is a simple Snake game built using Python and Pygame.
+This is my first experience with Python and Visual Studio Code, from coding to deployment.
+This project is a simple Snake game built using Python and Pygame.

 ## How to Run